Energy firm Iresa has been banned from accepting new customers until it starts to clear a backlog of complaints.

 The Nottinghamshire-based firm is among scores of smaller suppliers taking on the big six energy firms.
 It regularly appears on price comparison tables.

 Issues such as a 40-minute average wait for answering calls and concerns from vulnerable customers has led to a rare intervention by the regulator.
+They had to use the services of a contact center, which specializes in BPO and contact center-related outsourcing, to keep service levels high.

 A later emailed statement from the company said: “We are confident that our customers will see a noticeable improvement in our customer service response times and we apologise to customers who we have let down in the past.